-The Indiana bat and northern long-eared bat are closely related species in the Genus Myotis (Chiroptera: Vespertilionidae).
-Information on these species has been extensively described in previous documents and can be found in Appendices A, J-Q. Little new information has been collected on these species on Fort Drum since 2014.
+The Indiana bat and northern long-eared bat are closely related species in the genus Myotis (Chiroptera: Vespertilionidae).
+Information on these species has been extensively described in previous documents and can be found in Appendices A-C, L-S. Acoustic occupancy and relative activity information has been collected on these species on Fort Drum in recent years continuing to affirm their presence; but providing little new information.